lulab/training/favorites/perl/README.md

-#
+# perl

-Let's contribute together!
-Please share your nice code here, thanks.
+Nice scripts and code we contribute together.

 -- Lu Lab